IBM-Cloud/terraform-provider-ibm/website/docs/r/service_instance.html.markdown

 * `plan` - (Required, string) The name of the plan type supported by service.
 You can retrieve the value by running the `bx service offerings` command in the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
 * `tags` - (Optional, array of strings) Tags associated with the public IP instance.
 * `parameters` - (Optional, map) Arbitrary parameters to pass to the service broker.
 The value must be a JSON object.
+* `wait_time_minutes` - (Optional, integer) The duration, expressed in minutes, to wait for the service instance to become available before declaring it as created.
+It is also the same amount of time waited for deletion to finish.
+The default value is `10`.

 ## Attribute Reference